-We received payment of \$4.5 million from Janssen based on billing schedules established in the contract on December 30, 2019 for manufacturing in the first quarter of 2020.
-Due to the coronavirus pandemic, the Company failed to fully complete the manufacture of drugs specified for the March purchase order due to supply disruptions for the syringes used to hold the manufactured compound.
+We received payment of \$4.5 million for the second quarter of 2020 from Janssen in June 2020 based on billing schedules established in the contract on December 30, 2019 for manufacturing.
+Due to the coronavirus pandemic, the Company did not fully complete the manufacture of drugs specified for the March purchase order until the second quarter, and, as of June 30, 2020, the Company had not completed the manufacture of drugs specified for the June purchase order due to supply disruptions for the syringes used to hold the manufactured compound.
 In addition, due to the pandemic, Janssen requested that we delay shipment of volumes for which we had completed manufacturing.
-We recognized revenue for those volumes held at Janssen's request, as they are segregated for future delivery. \$1.5 million has been recorded as deferred revenue to a future period for the volumes that were not completed due to the syringe shortage until they are completed and delivered.
-We received the syringe shipment in April, and currently anticipate fulfilling all production volumes and returning to normal manufacturing capabilities by the third quarter of 2020; however, due to the uncertainty associated with the pandemic and related mitigation efforts, it is possible this assessment could change in future periods.
+We recognized revenue for those volumes held at Janssen's request, as they are segregated for future delivery.
+Consequently, as of June 30, 2020, \$1.5 million has been recorded as deferred revenue to a future period for the volumes that were not completed due to the syringe shortage until they are completed and delivered.
+We received the syringe shipment in June, and currently anticipate fulfilling all production volumes and returning to normal manufacturing capabilities in the third quarter of 2020; however, due to the uncertainty associated with the pandemic and related mitigation efforts, it is possible this assessment could change in future periods.

 On December 30, 2019, the Company entered into a Transition Services Agreement with Janssen.
-Pursuant to the Transition Services Agreement, the company has agreed to continue operational management, on a fee-for-service basis, of two ongoing clinical trials related to bermekimab.
-In consideration for all of the services to be provided, for each calendar quarter during the term of such agreement, Janssen shall pay the Company a fee for such quarter equal to all pass-through costs incurred by the Company during such calendar quarter, plus a markup of 30%.
-At March 31, 2020, the Company has recorded \$7 million of gross revenue under this arrangement with the corresponding expense to clinical services cost of goods sold.
+Pursuant to the Transition Services Agreement, the Company has agreed to continue operational management, on a fee-for-service basis, of two ongoing clinical trials related to bermekimab.
+In consideration for all of the services to be provided, for each calendar quarter during the term of such agreement, Janssen shall pay the Company a fee for such quarter equal to all pass-through costs incurred by the Company during such calendar quarter, exclusive of the allocation of certain internal costs that are not considered pass-through pursuant to the agreement, plus a markup of 30%.
+For the three months and six months ended June 30, 2020, the Company has recorded \$11.0 and \$20.7 million of gross revenue under this arrangement with the corresponding expense to clinical services cost of goods sold.